Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-You could even charge more for this first round since they have access to you, so there's a real reason to close the cart.
-Then after that, you collect and then implement the feedback into your next version of the course.
+You could even charge more for this first round since they have access to you, so there’s a real reason to close the cart.
+Then after that, you collect and then implement the feedback into your next version of the course (new versions are all part of creating online courses!).
 Now you release version 2.0 with all the input.

 There are a lot of ways this can work.
 Just get clear on what you’re planning to do.

 Those are the two basic models.
-If you have no platform, no list, and you just spent a lot of time making your course, then you have to get all this together now.
-And that's OK, know that it will take you some time and don't give up.
+If you have no platform, no list, and you just spent a lot of time with online course creation, then you have to get all this together now.
+And that’s OK, know that it will take you some time and don’t give up.

-You will have to sort through building out your sales pages, funnels, and promotional strategy.
+You will have to sort through building out your landing pages, funnels, and promotional strategy.

-But mostly, if you're at the place where you have your course created and don't have much else yet, you need traffic.
-So I've got to cover some traffic strategies to help you sell your course!
+But mostly, if you’re at the place where your online course creation is complete and don’t have much else yet, you need traffic.
+So I’ve got to cover some traffic strategies to help you start selling online courses quickly!

 Traffic is often a significant problem for anyone selling products, services, or online courses.
-Bringing in traffic is a skill all on its own and one that a lot of folks underestimate.
+Bringing in traffic is a skill all on its own and one that a new course creator typically underestimates.

 In most cases, you pay by the visitor with paid traffic.